-Upon our arrival at the Tribhuwan International Airport (TIA) in Kathmandu, we will be greeted by a representative from Himalayan Glacier who will take us to Hotel Shanker or another hotel of a similar category.
+Upon our arrival at the Tribhuwan International Airport (TIA) in Kathmandu, a representative from Himalayan Glacier will pick us up from the airport and take us to our hotel.
 After checking in, we may take a rest or visit Himalayan Glacier’s office.
-In the evening there will be a welcome dinner in a traditional Nepali Restaurant where we will be able to enjoy authentic Nepali cuisine with a brief cultural program.
+In the evening there will be a welcome dinner in a traditional Nepali Restaurant where we will be able to enjoy authentic Nepali cuisine.
 Overnight in Kathmandu.

 Day 02: Kathmandu (1300m/4264ft): Sightseeing and Preparation

-Today after breakfast we start a guided tour to several of the most historical and spiritual attractions in Kathmandu which are also listed as UNESCO World Heritage sites.
+Today after breakfast we begin our tour to several UNESCO World Heritage Sites in Kathmandu.
 We visit the historic Durbar Square, the sacred Hindu temple of Pashupatinath, the famous 'Monkey Temple' (Swayambhunath) and Buddhist shrine (Bouddhanath), which is also one of the largest stupas in the world.
 After the tour, we get our equipment checked by our climbing leader, get introduced to fellow participants, and discuss our trip at Himalayan Glacier’s office.
 Overnight in Kathmandu.

 Day 03: Fly to Lukla (2,800m/9,184ft) then trek to Phakding (2,652m/8,700ft): 40 min flight, 3-4 hours trek

 After breakfast, we will be taken to the domestic terminal of TIA for an early morning flight to Lukla.
-After a flying above the breathtaking green and white mountains, we reach Tenzing-Hillary Airport at Lukla.
+After flying above the breathtaking green and white mountains, we reach Tenzing-Hillary Airport at Lukla.
 This is one of the most beautiful air routes in the world culminating in a landing on a hillside surrounded by high mountains.
-Upon our arrival at Lukla, we meet our other crew members and after some packing and arrangements, we start our trek through the prosperous village of Lukla until we reach Phakding.
+Upon our arrival at Lukla, we meet remaining members of our climbing team.
+We begin our trek through the prosperous village of Lukla until we reach Phakding.
 To assist in acclimatization, we only have a short hike today.
 However, if interested in additional activities, we can take a side trip to a nearby monastery.
 Overnight in Phakding.